 In addition to text based resources consider adding podcasts, videos and other multimedia.
 They can add interest and appeal to guides as well as useful information.

 It's important to adhere to copyright standards when using multimedia.
+Be sure to only provide properly captioned or accessible multimedia content.

 Links to resources should be added as link assets.

-If you add links directly into a rich-text box then those links can't be managed by the link asset manager.
+If you add links directly into a rich text box then those links can't be managed by the link asset manager.

 Instead, use link or database assets to link to resources from your guides.

-If you must use links inside a rich-text box then check that these links open in a separate page or tab.
+If you must use links inside a rich text box then check that these links open in a separate page or tab.

 Links should make sense if the linked text is read by itself.
 Screen reader users may choose to read only the links on a web page.
 Avoid phrases like “click here” and “more”.